kbvaughn2000/kielvaughn.github.io/_posts/2020-06-27-symfonos1-Walkthrough.md

 ## Reconnaissance & Scanning

-After importing into VMware Workstation and booting up the machine, I ran **netdiscover** to find the IP address of the machine.
+After importing into VMware Workstation and booting up the machine, I ran `netdiscover -i eth0` to find the IP address of the machine.

 ![symfonos1 netdiscover](/assets/img/symfonos1-1.png)